enzo-project/enzo-dev/doc/manual/source/parameters/starform.rst

     thermal energy at the end of the star's life.
 Units are in parsecs.
     Default: 1.
 ``PopIIISupernovaUseColour`` (external)
     Set to 1 to trace the metals expelled from supernovae.
-If using ``HydroMethod`` 3 or 4, also set ``MHDMixSpeciesAndColors`` to 1 to trace metals.
+If using ``HydroMethod`` 3 or 4, also set ``MixSpeciesAndColors`` to 1 to trace metals.
 Default: 0.
 ``PopIIIUseHypernovae`` (external)
     Set to 1 to use the hypernova energies and metal ejecta masses from Nomoto et al. (2006).
 If set to 0, then the supernova